jeffjy/jeffjy/README.md

 Hi there 👋, I'm Luodi.
 I'm currently a senior Computer Science and Mathematics student.
 I like to build things and toys that bring joy, are fun, and give others inspiration.

 📖 I am currently building fullstack applications for home services companies. <br>
-🐶 I also work on study apps and fun apps for college students with @UCCS. <br>
+🐶 I also work on study apps and fun apps for college students with @Union-College-Computer-Society. <br>
 👯 I am looking to collaborate on: Anything cool! <br>

 [![](https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/luodiwang/)